 On a trip to the United States, my dear sweet French man was asked, “Do you have chicken in France?”
-I nearly fell on the floor in shock that he was asked that, but a couple of years ago I suddenly felt like that person asking about chicken.
+I nearly fell on the floor in shock that he was asked such a question.
+Now, here I am, a couple of years later, and I feel like that person asking about chicken.
 Do they have Halloween carving pumpkins here in Paris, and if so where can I get my hands on one?

-I have been a fan of Halloween ever since I was a little child.
-I never missed the chance to dress up for the occasion even as an adult… that is until I moved to France in 2001.
-“What?
-Dress up?”
-After seeing more shaking heads and laughter than I could handle coming from those around me, I began to imagine that they were thinking something to the effect of, silly American.
-Needless to say, I haven’t dressed up since.
+I have been a fan of Halloween ever since I was a kid, and I’ve never missed the chance to dress up for the occasion even as an adult… That is, until I moved to France in 2001.

 Although my dear man thought I was crazy, we took the children to the Paris zoo for the day, and yes they were the only ones wearing costumes.
 I looked at their smiles and the costumes they wore so proudly and thought, you show them!
 Yes, I know… my kids will probably sue me one day.

 How did it turn out?
 Well, people looked, or should I say stared.
 I was pleased that most looked on with smiles.
 There were a few sneering people, but I decided it best to actually look them in the eyes, give them a huge smile, and turn to laugh and play along with our little angels.

 Each year, Mom sent over costumes… and with each year, more and more of our children’s little French friends starting celebrating with us.

 I discovered a few years after the zoo episode that I was just another clueless expat, fumbling my way around Halloween thinking no one really celebrated.
 I was so wrong!
 Some do celebrate… but they do so conservatively in comparison to the United States.
 There is also a controversy about Halloween being disrespectful to the dead that has even made some villages actually stop all Halloween activities in public places.